ifshuaishuai/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Precision-Modes.md

 ![](images/Precision_Inheritance_04.png)

 ### Sub Graph Precision
-When working with precision inside of [Sub Graphs](Sub-graph.md), the graph and node behavior will be the same as precision in normal graphs. **Graph Precision** is set using the same drop down in the top right corner. **Node Precision** per node inside of the sub graph is set on each node in the same gear icon menu.
+When working with precision inside of [Sub Graphs](Sub-graph.md), the graph and node behavior will be the same as precision in normal graphs. **Graph Precision** is set using the same drop down in the top left corner. **Node Precision** per node inside of the sub graph is set on each node in the same gear icon menu.

 Precision for the **Sub Graph Output** is set on the **Output** node.
 This precision will apply to all output ports defined in the **Output** node of the sub graph.

 ![](images/Precision_SubGraph_01.png)

 Precision for **Sub Graph Inputs** are set on the [Blackboard](Blackboard.md).
 Precision modes are set on each individual [Property](Property-Types.md). on the Blackboard of the sub graph.
-Properties that use the `inherit` option will inherit the precision set on the Sub Graph via the drop down menu in the top right corner.
+Properties that use the `inherit` option will inherit the precision set on the Sub Graph via the drop down menu in the top left corner.

 ![](images/Precision_SubGraph_02.png)